robbintt/outlines/scansf.md

     - 'henry eleven edward' we have that car that was on mission
     - '115' on the close 5 of that
     - i will give result to the '110' - 'three ida one ten'
-    - 'charlie 12 edwards' can you copy a plate
+    - 'charlie 12 edwards can you copy a plate'

 1. Serious

+    - `152` - Drunk Driver
     - `211` - Robbery (holdup)
     - `212` - Strongarm
     - `216` - Shots fired